junxit/us-congress-bills-111/metadata.md

 - 2009-03-26 — Introduced in Senate
 - 2009-03-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-04-01 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2009-06-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 111-23.
+- 2009-06-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 111-23.
+- 2009-06-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 69.